-Make sure you attached the AC adaptor and power cord/cable properly.
+Make sure you attached the AC adaptor and power cord/cable properly or installed a charged battery.

 If you are using the AC adaptor, check that the wall outlet is working by plugging in another device, such as a lamp.